RamEduard/admin-lte-express/README.md

 ## Authorization

 * Passport.js
-  - Uncomment Lines 59 and 60 for use this auth.
+  - Uncomment Lines 72 and 73 for use this auth.
 * Custom Auth express.js (Default)
-  - Uncomment Lines 55 and 56 for use this auth.
+  - Uncomment Lines 76 and 77 for use this auth.

 ## TODO
-* Register user for login

 * Authorization with Facebook and Google with Passport.js
 * CRUD example